consensus-shipyard/consensuslab/README.md

 ## Goals

+ConsensusLab’s vision is to be the go-to place for scalable decentralised consensus research.
+In the true spirit of Protocol Labs Research, we aim to become a hub for the collaborative advancement of human knowledge on this challenging topic.
+Together with a wide network of academic and industry partners, and in collaboration with other open projects, our team will be building an engine for the decentralised web.

-ConsensusLab’s short to mid-term focus is on rearchitecting and implementing Filecoin consensus in a scalable way so it can be used in Filecoin,supporting current Filecoin actors and beyond (supporting execution of different VMs and arbitrary code), i.e., in the larger blockchain ecosystem.
+ConsensusLab’s short to mid-term focus is on rearchitecting and implementing Filecoin consensus in a scalable way so it can be used in Filecoin, supporting current Filecoin actors and beyond.
 The project will not incrementally upgrade existing Filecoin consensus but re-implement consensus layer from scratch in a secure, modular, scalable and upgradable way.

 ## Research Endeavours